laro/Cilia/README.md

 ## CamelCase Style
-Roughly in the style of Qt, Java, JavaScript, TypeScript, Kotlin, Swift.
+Roughly in the style of Qt and Java (or JavaScript, TypeScript, Kotlin, Swift).

 - All types and **classes** in **upper CamelCase** ("PascalCase").
     - `Bool`, `Int`, `Int32`, `UInt`, `BigInt`, `Float`